-The MOECC has yet to provide an official response regarding this item.
+The MOECC has no comments regarding this item.

-In the past, the following would apply when converting an Institutional use to a sensitive land use.
+In the past, the following would apply when converting an Institutional use to a sensitive land use;

 As per O. Reg.
 153/04 Records of Site Condition, this site is not required to file for a RSC when going from institutional to residential use.
 Not requiring to file for a RSC does not imply anything about the site as far as contamination.